sauermar/Text-editor/README.md

 <img src="images/newFile.PNG" alt="newfile" width="650"/>

+The file can be then edited in the rich text editor, which Ouredit provides.
+There are options for text sizes, colors, highligting and more.

 The title as well as the file tab ribbon tells the user which files is being edited.
 In the lower left corner is the text statistics information.
 This information is updated while interacting with the editor.

 The user may now type and edit the file content.
 Every change is automatically saved to the file.
 The updated content can be viewed using different tools right after the user has completed his latest change in the file content.